-EUS meets Voxel-Man is a multimedia training system which provides a unique approach to endoscopic longitudinal ultrasound in gastroenterology.
+EUS meets Voxel-Man is a multimedia training system for gastroenterology, which provides a unique approach to longitudinal endoscopic ultrasound (EUS).
 Due to the flexible tip of the endoscope, this imaging modality produces oblique cross-sectional images, which require an excellent orientation in the human anatomy.

 - Lower esophagus

 - Gastric fundus

 - Duodenum at the level of the papilla